 Ben: I think you could still use the word keyword.
 It’s cool, everybody.
 Okay.
 That wraps up this episode of the Voices of Search podcast, and that wraps up content optimization.
 Thanks for listening to my conversations with Marlon Glover, Searchmetrics’s content services team lead.
 We’d love to continue this conversation with you, so if you’re interested in contacting Marlon, you can find the link to his bio in our show notes.
 Well, you can contact him on Twitter where his handle is @Marlon_Glover.

 Ben: If you have general marketing questions, or if you want to talk about this podcast, you can find my contact information in our show notes, or you can tweet me @BenJShap.
-If you’re interested in learning more about how to use certain data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+If you’re interested in learning more about how to use certain data to boost your organic traffic online visibility, or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.
 If you like this podcast and want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed next week.